ptaconet/getremotedata/README.md

 **When should you use `getRemoteData` ?**

-`getRemoteData` can hopefully help if you recognize yourself in one or more of the following points :

-  - work at a local to regional spatial scale ;
-  - need to import data from various sources (e.g. MODIS, GPM, etc.) ;
-  - are interested in importing long climatic / environmental time-series ;
-  - have a slow internet connection ;
-  - care about the environmental impact of your digital work.

-`getRemoteData` is developed in the frame of PhD project, and the sources of data implemented in the package are hence those that I use in my work.
-Sources of data are mostly environmental / climatic data, but not exclusively.
-Have a look at the function `getAvailableDataSources` to check which sources are already implemented \!
+`getRemoteData` can hopefully help if you work at a local to regional spatial scale and need to download long time-series of various climatic / environmental spatialized products.
+By filtering the data directly at the downloading phase, `getRemoteData` enables to import strictly the data that is needed, resulting in a reduction of i) the physical size of the data that is retrieved and ii) the overall downloading time.

+Apart from these performance considerations, ethical considerations have drived to the development of this package : i) reduction of the environmental impact of our digital work and ii) promotion of open protocols and standards for data access.

 ## Installation